 3> if drx-TimeReferenceSFN is included in the RRC (re-)configuration which is received during the first half of a hyper frame (i.e., SFN is between 0 and 511):

-4> set DRX_SFN_COUNTER to 1 in the first symbol of the slot immediately after the first PUSCH transmission which contains the RRCReconfigurationComplete message of the RRC (re-) configuration as specified in TS 38.331 [5].
+4> set DRX_SFN_COUNTER to 1.

 3> else:

-4> set DRX_SFN_COUNTER to 0 in the first symbol of the slot immediately after the first PUSCH transmission which contains the RRCReconfigurationComplete message of the RRC (re-) configuration as specified in TS 38.331 [5].
+4> set DRX_SFN_COUNTER to 0.

 1> if the Short DRX cycle is used for a DRX group and the drx-NonIntegerShortCycle is not configured, and [(SFN × 10) + subframe number] modulo (drx-ShortCycle) = (drx-StartOffset) modulo (drx-ShortCycle); or

-1> if the Short DRX cycle is used for a DRX group and the drx-NonIntegerShortCycle is configured, and floor([(DRX_SFN_COUNTER × 10240) + (SFN × 10) + subframe number] modulo (drx-NonIntegerShortCycle)) = floor[(drx-StartOffset) modulo (drx-NonIntegerShortCycle)]:
+1> if the Short DRX cycle is used for a DRX group and the drx-NonIntegerShortCycle is configured, and floor([(DRX_SFN_COUNTER × 10240) + (SFN × 10) + subframe number drx-StartOffset] modulo (drx-NonIntegerShortCycle)) = 0:

 2> start drx-onDurationTimer for this DRX group after drx-SlotOffset from the beginning of the subframe.